peter-evans/repository-dispatch/README.md

 To dispatch to a remote repository you must create a [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with the `repo` scope and store it as a secret.
 If you will be dispatching to a public repository then you can use the more limited `public_repo` scope.

+You can also use a fine grained access token (beta).
+It needs the following permissions on the target repositories:
+ - contents: read & write
+ - metadata: read only (will automatically be selected on the GitHub settings page when selecting the contents permission above)

 ## Example

 Here is an example setting all of the input parameters.